GitHub-ccd/emoJ/README.md

 1. FER2013 dataset is loaded and used to build the initial model.
 2. Scraped images and carefully labelled and used to further refine model built in stage-1
 3. Small set of images from a single user is gathered and trained to build the 3rd stage of the model, that will be a continuous improvement with usage.
-In the first, we load the XML file for detecting the presence of faces and then we retrain our network with our image on five diffrent categories.
-After that, we import the label_image.py program from the [last video]() and set up everything in realtime.

 # Steps to build a emotion recongnition model at each stage
 ------------